 Don’t Dismiss Duct Cleaning

-With the shift to become more energy-efficient, homes are often sealed tighter and insulated more thoroughly to make sure air isn’t escaping while our hvac systems work to keep our home enjoyable.
+With the shift to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our hvac systems work to keep our home enjoyable.
 Energy-efficiency is a wonderful thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stagnant and contaminants (indoor air pollution) are remaining inside your home’s air – the air you breathe.
-An air ventilation system detects indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
+An air ventilation system monitors indoor and outdoor temperatures and humidity and constantly brings the required air replacement.
 This can add 5% to 10% more fresh air every hour, decreasing the concentration of airborne contaminants.

 Get A Home Health Report